 September 19, 2016

-The project team presented an update to City Council at the July 25 Work Session.
-There was an update on the Preferred Scenario and Land Use Diagram details.
+The project team presented an update to City Council at the September 19 Work Session.
+Information presented included the draft Land Use Strategy for all Districts.

 The City’s current Comprehensive Plan was originally adopted in 2004.
 When the 2004 Comprehensive Plan was adopted, the McKinney population was roughly 86,000.
 Today, the City is home to over 155,000 people.
 With this significant growth, comes changes to the physical environment around us and the needs and desires of the community.
 The 2004 Plan has undergone several minor amendments to incorporate changes to roadway alignments based on construction, updates to outdated text, and integration of completed engineering/planning studies.
 These minor amendments do not capture the major shifts in the community’s priorities, goals, desires, and vision for McKinney’s future that result from its substantial growth.
 In fact, the 2004 Comprehensive Plan calls for a full update of the plan “when the population reaches 150,000, an additional 7,000 acres have been developed or in seven years, whichever comes first.”
 The City of McKinney has reached all of these milestones.
 So it’s now time to create a new blueprint for McKinney based on today’s desires, priorities and opportunities.
 We hope you will join us!